tommifloor/pinterest-data-pipeline693/README.md

 This data-streams are configured in the Kinesis console.

-## AWS API Gateway Configuration (Streaming)
+## Kinesis API Integration

-A REST API in the AWS API getaway allows for the reading, creation, updating, and deletion of data for the Kinesis data streams.
+A REST API in the AWS API Gateway allows for the reading, creation, updating, and deletion of data for the Kinesis data streams.
 Most critically, the APIs HTTPS `PUT` method  can update the data-stream resources.

 **`PUT`-method:**
 ```